-We will have a number of audit projects begun in 2014 which will carryover for completion in early 2015.
+We will have a number of audit projects begun in 2015 which will carryover for completion in early 2016.
+Additionally, we continue to refine our planning process and quarterly reporting the Audit Advisory Committee to ensure our own accountability and minimize audit slippage.
 The amount of carryover work is in line with a normal audit process where audits begun in the last few months of the year are completed and issued early in the following year.

-The remainder of our FY 2015 audit resources is allocated as follows:
+The remainder of our FY 2016 audit resources is allocated as follows:

 - 16% to accommodate requests from the President, the Board, or other executive management and consultations with University departments.
-Additionally we plan to incur hours conducting investigations into whistleblower claims, regulatory, ethics and fraud allegations. - 9% for employee professional development, internal quality improvement projects (LEAN) and ongoing expansion and maintenance of our electronic work paper system. - 6% for risk mitigation efforts such as the audit liaison function for the University, advisory services regarding WA State Ethics regulations, training provided to University personnel, and University risk mitigation committee work. - 15% has been further allocated for internal administrative functions, including employee performance evaluations, interviews of Internal Audit candidates and manager/staff meetings.
+Additionally we plan to incur hours conducting investigations into whistleblower claims, regulatory, ethics and fraud allegations; especially as we expect to initiate a University wide Fraud, Waste and Abuse Reporting Hotline in the Spring of 2016. - 9% for employee professional development, internal quality improvement projects (LEAN) and ongoing expansion and maintenance of our electronic work paper system. - 6% for risk mitigation efforts such as the audit liaison function for the University, advisory services regarding WA State Ethics regulations, training provided to University personnel, and University risk mitigation committee work. - 15% has been further allocated for internal administrative functions, including employee performance evaluations, interviews of Internal Audit candidates and manager/staff meetings.